codesleuth7/pdp11_rl_ekermit/README.md

 The E-Kermit (Embedded Kermit) package from Columbia University and authored by Frank da Cruz is the foundation of this code.
 All the PDP-11 hardware support software was added to run as a bare metal program.
 The result of this build is the "ek" binary and the matching ek.ptap (paper tape) version.
 The SIMH PDP-11 simulator v4.0 was used for testing and a "pdp11.ini" example file will load the ek.ptap file.
 The rawRL02.dsk file was used for testing and is included.

+Ek will require a console serial port, RL disk controller, enough memory for the ek program to fit, and also expects a working 50/60hz clock.
+Each device is expected at the default address and vector.

 Develment environment:

 This code was compiled using GCC version 9.3.0 configured for the PDP-11.